 EVE fights the good fight by making its MMO world a true sandbox.
 Notoriously tough to get into – though CCP have made some improvements there – the most overwhelming thing about it is all the possibilities available, and that’s a great thing to be submerged in.

 Do you become a miner, taking more and more risks as you try to find the fastest route to wealth?
 Or maybe you’re the sort who hunts down those greedy miners, for fun or profit.
+If you're having trouble making that choice, check out our EVE Online beginner's guide.
 It’s in the corporations, though, that EVE’s heart really lies.
 The intrigue and wars that arise from them would fit neatly in the pages of The Twelve Caesars.

 Creepy dollhouse and terrifying social experiment, The Sims is one of EA’s big cash cows, squeezing out expansion after expansion.
 But it’s good.
 Really good.
 Maybe more than it should be.
 It’s difficult to reconcile the game with the business model, but it’s better to simply put the latter to the back of your mind and not go crazy with the expansion purchases.

 The creation side of things – the mods, the building of houses and businesses, the molding of little human jesters – is its initial strength.
-The tools are simple and tactile but you can do a lot with them.
+The tools are simple and tactile but you can do a lot with them, and the crazy Sims 4 mods and DLC means the toolset keeps expanding.
 But its the emergent stories that happen to and within your creations that makes The Sims so damn compelling even after you’d expect the well to run dry.

 You could follow the route of the creepy, sociopathic puppet masters by creating dungeons and then setting fire to Sims once they're inside.
 Yes, you could, but I'm not going to encourage that kind of behaviour.
-Instead, why not help your Sims follow their dreams, be that hooking up with the hot person from the bar down the street, or building their own rocket and blasting into outer space.
+Instead, why not help your Sims follow their dreams, be that hooking up with the hot person from the bar down the street, or building their own Sims space rocket and blasting into the universe.